 Store Unituxin vials under refrigeration at 2°C to 8°C until time of use.
 Do not freeze or shake the vial.
 Keep the vial in the outer carton in order to protect from light.

 Inform patients and caregivers of the risk of serious infusion reactions and anaphylaxis and to immediately report any signs or symptoms, such as facial or lip swelling, urticaria, difficulty breathing, lightheadedness or dizziness that occur during or within 24 hours following the infusion [see Warnings and Precautions (5.1)].

-Inform patients and caregivers of the risk of severe pain and peripheral sensory and motor neuropathy and to promptly report severe or worsening pain and signs and symptoms of neuropathy such as numbness, tingling, burning, or weakness [see Warnings and Precautions (5.2)].
+Inform patients and caregivers of the risk of severe pain, sensory and motor neuropathy, prolonged urinary retention, and transverse myelitis, and to promptly report severe or worsening pain and signs and symptoms such as numbness, tingling, burning, weakness, or inability to urinate [see Warnings and Precautions (5.2)].

 - Capillary Leak Syndrome